reacfen/uninttp/README.md

 ## Test suite:

 An exhaustive test on uninttp's `uninttp::uni_auto` has been done to ensure that it consistently works for almost every non-type template argument allowed.
-> **Note**: *Some of the features portrayed in the test suite might not work on all compilers as C++20 support, as of writing this, is still in an experimental stage on most compilers*.

-The test suite can be found [here](https://godbolt.org/z/hWYE6Gsn9).
+The test suite can be found [here](https://godbolt.org/z/YrsjYrqzx).

 (*P.S.*: For reference, one can look up [this](https://en.cppreference.com/w/cpp/language/template_parameters) link.)